-  Tell your caregivers at once if you have a serious side effect such as: confusion, problems with speech or vision, ringing in your ears, numbness or tingling around your mouth, weak or shallow breathing, gasping, feeling unusually hot, or feeling like you might pass out.
+Tell your caregivers at once if you have a serious side effect such as: confusion, problems with speech or vision, ringing in your ears, numbness or tingling around your mouth, gasping, feeling unusually hot, pale, gray, or blue colored skin, headache, rapid heart rate, shortness of breath, or feeling like you might pass out.

 Before taking this medicine

 You should not use ropivacaine if you are allergic to it or to any type of numbing medicine.